amy-1989/dinosaur-giants/README.md

 6. iStock
    - iStock was used to source all the images used in the project.

+7. Monsido
+   - Monsido Color Contrast Checker was used to ensure correct colour contrast for accessibility.

 ## Testing

 The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors.

 - W3C Markup Validator ![Image of Markup Validation result](./assets/images/html_check.png)
 - W3C CSS Validator ![Image of CSS Validator result](./assets/images/css_validation.png)